INEC Trains Staff To Counter Fake News | Leadership Newspaper

 INEC Trains Staff To Counter Fake News

-Speaking at the opening ceremony of a 4- day workshop on media monitoring for some publicity officers of the commission held in Abuja, a National Commission and chairman, Information and Voter Education Committee, Barr Festus Okoye said knowledge is central to communication.
+Speaking at the opening ceremony of a four-day workshop on media monitoring for some publicity officers of the commission held in Abuja, a national commissioner and chairman, Information and Voter Education Committee, Barr Festus Okoye said knowledge is central to communication.

-Speaking further, Okoye said, specifically, the commission must pay attention to the social media as same is unregulated and so much goes on in the social media.
+Speaking further, Okoye said, specifically, the commission must pay attention to the social media as it is unregulated and so much goes on in the social media.

 “If the commission cannot compete effectively on the social media, we must at least understand what goes on in the social media.
-The Commission must study and understand the thinking of young people who constitute over 50% of the registered voting population in Nigeria and what keeps them away from the polling units.
-Young persons are very active on the social media and yet have not succeeded in influencing in a significant way the pattern of voting in Nigeria.”
+The commission must study and understand the thinking of young people who constitute over 50 per cent of the registered voting population in Nigeria and what keeps them away from the polling units.
+Young persons are very active on the social media and yet have not succeeded in influencing in a significant way the pattern of voting in Nigeria,” he noted.

-“It is a matter of common knowledge that a large proportion of the young people are exceedingly active on the social media and take active part in debates around elections and the electoral process.
-It is our responsibility to understudy and understand the direction and perspectives of young people in relation to the electoral process and why they are very active in the social media and inactive in the voting process.”

-“It is a matter of common knowledge that there are no polling units or voting points in the social media and the Commission has no intention of setting up polling units in the social media.
-The Commission does not train Presiding Officers for deployment to the social media.
-Votes are not sorted and counted on the social media and declarations and returns are not made on the social media.
-Yet, the social media influences the perception of the outcome of the election in the minds of the Nigerian public.
-The position canvassed on the social media may be far from the truth and the reality, but it shapes public perception and may damage the credibility of the electoral management body and perception of the election.

 MOST READ